awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 After you create your load balancer and attach your instances, Lightsail sends a health check request to the root of your web application\.
 You can customize the location by specifying a path \(a common file or webpage URL\) for Lightsail to ping\.
 If the target instance can be reached using this path, then Lightsail will route traffic there\.
 If one of your target instances is unresponsive, the health check fails and Lightsail will not route traffic to that instance\.
 [Learn more about health checking](enable-set-up-health-checking-for-lightsail-load-balancer-metrics.md)

 **How many instances I can attach to my load balancer?**
-You can add as many target instances to your load balancer as you would like \- up to your Lightsail account instance limit\.
+You can add as many target instances to your load balancer as you would like \- up to your Lightsail account instance quota\.

 **Can I assign one instance to multiple load balancers?**
 Yes, Lightsail supports adding instances as target instances for more than one load balancer, if desired\.